Yakshini: Kanjirottu Yakshi

-Mangalathu Sreedevi or Chiruthevi, also known as Kanjirottu Yakshi is a yakshi from the folklore of Kerala.
+Mangalathu Sreedevi or Chiruthevi, also known as Kanjirottu Yakshi, is a yakshi from the folklore of Kerala.
 According to legend, she was born into a Padamangalam Nair tharavad by name Mangalathu at Kanjiracode in South Travancore.
 She was also known as Chiruthevi.
 She was a ravishingly beautiful courtesan who had an intimate relationship with Raman Thampi, son of King Rama Varma and rival of Anizhom Thirunal Marthanda Varma.
 Made arrogant by her beauty and the adoration heaped on her by men, she enjoyed toying with men's lives and driving them to financial ruin.

 However, Chiruthevi was truly in love with Kunjuraman, her palanquin-bearer, who was already married and uninterested in her romantically.
 In frustration, Chiruthevi arranged to have Kunjuraman's wife killed.
 Kunjuraman finally agreed to sleep with Chiruthevi, but then murdered her to avenge his wife.

 Immediately after her death, Chiruthevi was reborn as a yakshi in the village of Kanjirottu, where she magically transformed into a beautiful woman mere moments after her birth.
 She terrorized men and drank their blood, and continued to harass Kunjuraman.
-Her frenzy only subsided after she made a deal with her brother Mangalathu Govindan, a close associate of Kunjuraman and a great upāsaka (follower) of Lord Balarama.
+Her frenzy only subsided after she made a deal with her br Mangalathu Govindan, a close associate of Kunjuraman and a great upāsaka (follower) of Lord Balarama.
 According to their agreement she would cohabit with Kunjuraman for a year on the condition that she would become a devotee of Narasimha after the year was up.
 She accordingly spent one year with Kunjuraman and later was installed at a temple which later came to be owned by Kanjiracottu Valiaveedu, though this temple no longer exists.

 Reserve Bank of India headquarters, Delhi entrance with a yakshini sculpture (c.
 1960) depicting "Prosperity through agriculture".